Democratic National Committee: 2016 email leak

 On July 22, 2016, WikiLeaks released approximately 20,000 DNC emails.
 Critics claimed that the Committee unequally favored Hillary Clinton and acted in support of her nomination while opposing the candidacy of her primary challenger Bernie Sanders.
 Donna Brazile corroborated these allegations in an excerpt of her book published by Politico in November 2017.
 The leaked emails spanned sixteen months, terminating in May 2016.

 The WikiLeaks releases led to the resignations of Chairperson Debbie Wasserman Schultz, Communications Director Luis Miranda, Chief Financial Officer Brad Marshall and Chief Executive Amy Dacey.
 After she resigned, Wasserman Schultz put out a statement about possible FBI assistance in investigating the hacking and leaks, saying that "the DNC was never contacted by the FBI or any other agency concerned about these intrusions."
 During a Senate hearing in January 2017, James Comey testified that the FBI requested access to the DNC's servers, but its request was denied.
 He also testified that old versions of the Republican National Committee's servers were breached, but then-current databases were unaffected.

 The DNC subsequently filed a lawsuit in federal court against WikiLeaks and others alleging a conspiracy to influence the election.

+2024 election autopsy report

+Paul Rivera, the author of the "DNC autopsy", an internal Democrat party report on the 2024 presidential election loss, claims, that an entire section, that included a discussion of inter-generational wealth established by high-ranking elected officials, was cut from the draft version leaked to the New York Times.